Saturday, 18 June 2022

 Getting aboard is a little tricky at the moment,

-but finally we are able to get on Xavier at its temporary mooring at Mylor Bridge boatyard.
+Xavier is finally in Cornwall and at its temporary mooring at Mylor Bridge boatyard.
 The boat arrived at Mylor on Sunday 29 May

 We are on a tidal mooring next to the barge you see above on the left, and we have started to get to know the boat.
-Julian has been looking at all the technical stuff and thinking about how we will get hot water through batteries, solar panels and shore power, as well as how we will renovate the interior.
+Julian has been looking at all the technical stuff and thinking about how we will get hot water, solar panels and shore power and all the comforts of home.
+I'm thinking about how we will renovate the interior.

 I have been desperate to remove the peeling varnish on the wheelhouse exterior, so that's what I'm focussing on, using paint stripper (trying not to get the scrappings on the painted deck or in the environment).
 Many of coats of paint stripper are required and each needs scrapping off, followed by scrubbing with a metal sourer and finally sanding before applying a thin coat of Indial Rosewood Coloron wood dye followed by Osmo UV protention oil.
-It is in pretty poor condition, but thankfully not rotten.
-There is rot on one corner of the wheelhouse roof, and I think we will try to cut that out and repair it.
+The maintenance on the wheelhouse has been neglected, but the wood is all hard and there is not a sign of rot, except on one cornern of the wheelhouse roof, which is not the actual wheelhouse and we are going to replace the roof.

 Here is a video of the boat coming to rest on the tidal mooring.
 Note the hand signals from the bank!